ElecAS

 What size cable do I need for a 32A circuit in Australia?

-For a 32 A circuit, 4 mm² copper V-75 may be suitable under common installation conditions — for example single-phase, Method M5 (enclosed in conduit on a wall) at reference ambient and grouping — but this is not universal.
+- For a single-phase 32 A circuit in copper V-75, the AS/NZS 3008.1.1:2025 tables give 4 mm² unenclosed (34–37 A spaced or touching) but 6 mm² enclosed in conduit (Method M5 — 4 mm² tabulates 30 A enclosed, just short of 32 A).
 A three-phase 32 A circuit derates further because three conductors are loaded, and longer runs or tighter voltage-drop allowances often push the result up a size.
 Re-run the calculator for your actual phasing, length, ambient temperature and grouping, then verify short-circuit withstand and Zs against the upstream device.

 What size cable do I need for a 63A circuit?

-Reference: copper, three single-cores in conduit on a wall (Method M5).
-V-75 PVC copper typically lands at 16 mm² for capacity; X-90 XLPE copper can drop to 10 mm² subject to terminal temperature ratings.
+- Reference: copper, three single-cores in conduit on a wall (Method M5), per the AS/NZS 3008.1.1:2025 tables.
+V-75 PVC copper lands at 25 mm² for capacity (16 mm² tabulates 62 A, just short of 63 A); X-90 XLPE copper drops to 16 mm² (10 mm² tabulates 56 A), subject to terminal temperature ratings.
 Buried installations do not automatically mean smaller cables: direct-buried (M9) only outperforms M5 at the AS/NZS 3008.1.1 reference soil resistivity of 1.2 K·m/W and shallow burial.
 Most Australian soils sit at 1.5–2.5 K·m/W which derates buried capacity significantly, and buried-in-enclosure (M10) ratings are often similar to or lower than M5.
 Re-run the calculator with your actual soil resistivity, depth and grouping.

 What size cable do I need for a 100A submain?

-A 100 A copper submain typically falls around 25–35 mm² depending on installation method, insulation type, conductor arrangement and derating.
-Three single-core copper V-75 cables in conduit on a wall (Method M5) at reference conditions usually land at 35 mm² for capacity.
-Aluminium will generally require a larger size (around 70 mm² in the same scenario since 50 mm² aluminium does not meet 100 A in M5).
+- A 100 A copper submain typically falls around 25–35 mm² depending on installation method, insulation type, conductor arrangement and derating.
+Three single-core copper V-75 cables in conduit on a wall (Method M5) land at 35 mm², which tabulates exactly 100 A at reference conditions (no headroom for derating).
+Aluminium will generally require a larger size (around 70 mm² in the same scenario since 50 mm² aluminium tabulates 92 A in M5).
 Voltage drop becomes the governing constraint on long runs or where the upstream allowance is tight.

 What size cable for a 200A consumer mains?